On the duality of generalized Lie and Hopf algebras: Applications to Turaev's Hopf group-coalgebras

 \subsubsection{Acknowledgement}

-The authors would like to thank Alessandro Ardizzoni for his useful remarks on a preliminary version of this paper.
-The authors also want to thank the referee for the very useful remarks regarding the $\PFam$ construction, that improved the presentation of \seref{PFAM}.
+The authors would like to thank Alessandro Ardizzoni for his useful remarks on a preliminary version of this paper{, and for pointing out the missing condition of symmetry in \prref{prerigid}, cf.\ \cite[remark 3.5]{AGM}.}\\ The authors also want to thank the referee for the very useful remarks regarding the $\PFam$ construction, that improved the presentation of \seref{PFAM}.\\ Finally, the authors would like to express their gratitude to H.-E. {Porst} for pointing out an inaccuracy in Theorem 2.7 of the published version of this paper (as mentioned in a footnote preliminary to the actual version).